reinator/tutorial_metabarcoding/_pages/handsOn_3.md

 blastn -h
 ```

+Has `blastn` returned some USAGE information with a list of accepted parameters?
+If yes, great.
 Next thing will be to make sure you are in your assembly directory, which can be either the hifiasm or canu:

 ```console